 Cognitive Rehabilitation in MS

-Work from our lab, as well as others, has shown that the memory problems that patients with MS experience are in learning new information, not retrieving previously learned information from memory storage.
+Work from our center, as well as others, has shown that the memory problems that patients with MS experience are in learning new information, not retrieving previously learned information from memory storage.
 Patients have trouble remembering things such as tasks they need to do in a given day, an address or a list of items.
 They may have difficulty learning and remembering how to do a new task.
 These are all everyday applications of memory abilities.

 It is this cognitive profile that makes persons with MS particularly appropriate for interventions targeting specific cognitive functions, such as new learning and memory or processing speed.
 If they are not showing a general cognitive decline, the cognitive decline is most often specific and subtle.